Population: 234,000 (approx.)

 To the west you will find the magical Isle of Skye, which is teeming with incredible outdoor spots to explore, including the famous ‘fairy pools’, the Cuillin mountain range and the ‘Old Man of Storr’.
 Throw in the odd spot of kayaking, camping and skiing and it offers so much for everyone.
 The vast landscape has an undulating coastline, wild expanses, rugged mountains and islands, rushing rivers, and conifer-rich woodlands – what more do you need.

 If the great outdoors is not enough to fill your boots, kick back in the area’s luxurious hotels and resorts.
-The Highlands also feature legendary battlefields, museums packed with rich local history and breath-taking geological wonders, not to mention sampling at local distilleries and breweries.
+The Highlands also feature legendary battlefields, museums packed with rich local history and breath-taking geological wonders, not to mention many famous distilleries and breweries.

 Who could forget Aviemore too, a quaint town offering retail therapy and the perfect gateway for a Highland tour.
 The West Highland Way, which runs from Milngavie to Fort William is a 96 mile-long hiking route that takes in some of Scotland’s most stunning sights and is a great experience for families and individuals.